 - We made this recipe with homemade buttermilk, but it would be just as good with either yogurt or kefir (depending what you had in the fridge).

 - You can add whatever fruit or vegetables you’d like to this recipe.
 Just add them when you add the eggs and butter after soaking.
-(Read up on the best better for your buck if you missed the series on fats.)

 - You may have to add water to the batter depending on what fruits or vegetables you add.
 I folded in chopped apple without the need of added liquid, but using pureed pumpkin would surely require a few tablespoons of water.